F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

     FetchContent_Declare(
         <NAME>
         <SPECIFICATION>
+        DOWNLOAD_EXTRACT_TIMESTAMP ON
     )
     ```
     - The specification can be either a URL or a git repository.
+    - The `DOWNLOAD_EXTRACT_TIMESTAMP` option ensures that the timestamp of the downloaded files is preserved.
+This is useful when the dependency is downloaded multiple times, and we want to avoid unnecessary rebuilds.
 2. Configure the dependency using the [`FetchContent_MakeAvailable`](https://cmake.org/cmake/help/latest/module/FetchContent.html#command:fetchcontent_makeavailable) command:
     ```cmake
     FetchContent_MakeAvailable(<NAME>)